solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 -   Address must be a contract in the specified chain if `isContract` is set to `true`.
 -   Address must not be a contract in the specified chain if `isContract` is set to `false`.

 Addresses can be added before the proposal runs by modifying the Addresses JSON file.
-After a successful deployment the `getRecordedAddresses` function will return all of the newly deployed addresses, and their respective names and chain id's.
+After a successful deployment, the `getRecordedAddresses` function will return all of the newly deployed addresses and their respective names and chain id's.

 ### Updating